Sports

 Our Approach

-Türkiye Mozaik Foundation has launched the Sports Giving Circle, a donor-led initiative that funds grassroots organisations working to increase access to sports.
+In 2025, Türkiye Mozaik Foundation launched the Sports Giving Circle, a donor-led initiative that funds grassroots organisations working to increase access to sports.
 Through this initiative, we provide direct funding to support organisations creating impact on the ground.

 How Does the Giving Circle Work?